hardymathieu/erc721cv/README.md

 * Remix IDE

 ### Steps to getting there

 1. Create your CV / Resume.
 2. Turn it into a PNG.
 I did my CV in Google Docs so I just used [Awesome Screenshot](https://chrome.google.com/webstore/detail/awesome-screenshot-and-sc/nlipoenfbbikpbjkfpfillcgkoblgpmj) to do a "full page" screenshot.
 3. Upload that PNG to IPFS.
 * https://docs.ipfs.tech/basics/desktop-app/#share-files .
 That's the "dumb and easy" way.
 I highly recommend it.
 * make sure you "pin" the file so that it stays on your node.
 * For the purpouses of this little experiment, it's sufficient.
-If you want to be really sure that the content on IPFS is always available, it might be better to run it from an always-on server you own, because there is no guarantee that IPFS nodes will keep hosting your image & Json forever.
+If you want to be really sure that the content on IPFS is always available, it might be better to run it from an always-on server you own, because there is no guarantee that IPFS nodes will keep hosting your image & Json forever and you probably don't keep your pc on at all times.
 I've setup an Ubuntu Server on a Raspberry-Pi 4 and setup an IPFS node there and pinned the same files (using CID) to it.
 It works ok, eventhough IPFS CLI is a little confusing to me.
+* Alternatively, you can pay a little to Arweave so that your content is hosted forever.
+I didn't feel it very necessary for my CV data to be *that* permanent.
+But it's nice to know it exists.

+4. Create your JSON file.
+This is the core of the NFT as that's where all the data is going to be.
+* I could have put the data in the NFT directly, but then transaction/minting fees on ETH get ridiculous.
+Because of this no one does it, and I couldn't easily find tutorials to set it up.
+So, between little information & high gas fees, I chose the easy way: JSON on IPFS.
+* the JSON for the first CV mint is here: https://ipfs.io/ipfs/QmaHgJuTvNevmkDYosQ5iDLoiPNzpVuPJ1zAovcmuEtsDQ
+* Each mint will have a new JSON, since the idea is to mint a new NFT everytime I update my CV.
+As you'll see in the contract below, the/an IPFS CID needs to be given to the contract for each mint.
+* All you need to create a JSON file is a text editor.
+Just make sure it's formatted correctly.
+You can easily do so here: https://jsonlint.com/.
+* It's not super easy to understand how OpenSea is going to interpret that data so it took me a couple of tries before I was happy with it.
+Those tries were done on Goerli since that's the testnet which OpenSea supports, more on that later.

+*You now have a JSON File that describes your collection & links to an image of your CV on IPFS & everything else which you felt interesting to add.
+Time to actually mint it.*

+5. You're going to need to write the smart contract that will mint your CV as an ERC721.
+The contract I have cobbled together is in the repo as "hardymathieuresume.sol".
+It's not rocket science, it's not very long, and extensively uses the OpenZeppelin libraries to make it (1) very standard (2) very easy.

+6. That contract then needs to be put on chain.
+The easiest way I have found to do this is by using the (Remix online IDE)[https://remix.ethereum.org/].
+It's not something that's advertised by professionals who would prefer to use HardHat, but for the hobbyist who isn't looking to install a whole bunch of new software and sign up for accounts with Alchemy et al., I find it's super convenient.
+And the contract is so small and standard, I didn't feel like running a whole bunch of automated tests on it (although that's good practice).

 ## Resources I read for putting this all together